-This latter option can be particularly advantageous given the fact that staff from a variety of backgrounds can pursue DevOps certification, regardless of their experience or existing skill sets.
+This latter option can be particularly advantageous given the fact that staff from a variety of backgrounds can pursue DevOps training, regardless of their experience or existing skill sets.
 In other words, companies don’t need to shell out to find their ideal experts – they can create them instead!

 The potential benefits of DevOps, combined with the career potential available to practitioners, has gotten many people asking questions like “How do you get certified in DevOps?”, “Who offers the best DevOps certification training?”, or “What does the DevOps certification path look like?”

 Luckily, there are numerous answers to these questions.
 The widespread popularity of the DevOps methodology has led to the creation of several potential DevOps qualifications, as well as a number of training paths.

 So, what do you need to know about studying DevOps in order to get certified?

 An important thing to get through off the bat is that you do not HAVE to get certified in DevOps in order to practice it.
 Technically, there is no single qualifying or controlling body.
 DevOps is an organic management style with several distinctive qualities and practices.
 These elements can be studied for free, and many beginners will do this while learning actively with DevOps teams.
 A proportion of DevOps students are actually fairly experienced, and simply want official recognition for their level of expertise.